kanidm/kanidm/book/src/DEVELOPER_README.md

 Once you have the source code, you need encryption certificates to use with the server, because without certificates, authentication will fail.

-We recommend using [Let's Encrypt](https://letsencrypt.org), but if this is not possible, please use our insecure certificate tool (`scripts/insecure_generate_tls.sh`).
-The insecure certificate tool creates `/tmp/kanidm` and puts some self-signed certificates there.
+We recommend using [Let's Encrypt](https://letsencrypt.org), but if this is not possible kanidmd will create self-signed certificates in `/tmp/kanidm`.

-**NOTE:** Windows developers can use `scripts/insecure_generate_tls.ps1`, which puts everything (including a templated config file) in `$TEMP\kanidm`.
-Please adjust paths below to suit.

 You can now build and run the server with the commands below.
-It will use a database in `/tmp/kanidm.db`.
+It will use a database in `/tmp/kanidm/kanidm.db`.

 Create the initial database and generate an `admin` password: